WatWowMap/ReactMap/README.md

 }
 ```
 Then while you're in the same directory as the ecosystem file, `pm2 start ecosystem.config.js`
+## Docker Usage Instructions
+1. Use docker-compose.yml (`cp docker-compose.example.yml docker-compose.yml`)
+2. Adjust it for your usage or copy the content to your existing setup (e.g. choose different image than from main branch).
+3. Run `docker-compose up -d reactmap`
+4. Important: for this setup you don't need to clone the repo, you only need to create config files (`areas.json` and `config.json`) like it's mentioned in Installation Instructions.
+Be aware of the path to the files written in `docker-compose.yml`
 ## Updating
 1. `git pull`
 2. `yarn install`